Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 - The Devils have won 15, or 62.5%, of the 24 games they have played as an underdog this season.

-- New Jersey has a record of 12-7 in games when bookmakers have them as underdogs of at least +100 on the moneyline.

-- The sportsbooks' moneyline implies a 50.0% chance of victory for the Devils.
+- The moneyline set in this matchup implies a 50.0% chance of victory for the Devils.

 Hurricanes vs Devils Additional Info